sourcecaster/connectme/README.md

 ## What is ConnectMe
-WebSocket wrapper in conjunction with PackMe
-PackMe is a lightweight library for packing your data into binary buffer (presumably in order to be sent over TCP connection) and unpacking it back to class objects described in a simple way via JSON manifest files.

-## It is Fast
-Spoiler alert! ~500k pack/unpack cycles per second for data of average size and complexity.
-Of course it depends on system configuration :)

-Since PackMe generates .dart classes, there is no need for any resource demanding serialization/deserialization process.
-No intermediate steps involved, every class has it's own efficient methods to quickly put all data to Uint8List buffer and extract it.
-Comparing to popular solutions it's performance is similar to FlatBuffers and greatly outperforms Proto Buffers.
+ConnectMe is a lightweight library for working with WebSocket connections both on client and server sides.
+It allows you to:
+* create connections to WebSocket servers with different options (like autoReconnect, queryTimeout);
+* create WebSocket servers using any InternetAddress object;
+* manage connections on server side using default or your own Client class;
+* send messages of different data types: String, Uint8List or PackMe messages;
+* listen to any messages (including possibility to listen for specific client on server side);
+* asynchronously query data using [PackMe](https://pub.dev/packages/packme) messages: SomeResponse response = await client.query(SomeRequest());
+* broadcast messages to all clients or group of clients specified by criteria;

-## It is Simple
+## It is integrated with PackMe
-No special file formats (like for FlatBuffers or Proto Buffers manifest files), just use JSON.
-Objects, types and messages declarations are very simple and intuitive.
+[PackMe](https://pub.dev/packages/packme) is an extremely fast binary serializer with built-in script for generating .dart classes from simple JSON manifest files.
+It provides an easy and efficient way to pack your class objects into binary buffers and vice versa.

 ## Usage
-The best way of using it for client-server applications is by using ConnectMe package which provides all necessary stuff like adding message listeners, calling asynchronous queries etc. But you can use it separately as well.
+It is recommended to use [PackMe](https://pub.dev/packages/packme) messages for data exchange since it gives some important benefits such as clear communication protocol described in JSON, asynchronous queries support out of the box and small data packets size.

-Here's a simple manifest.json file (located in packme directory) for some hypothetical client-server application:
+Here's a simple manifest.json file (located in packme directory) for some hypothetical client-server application (see PackMe JSON manifest format documentation [here](https://pub.dev/packages/packme)):
 ```json
 {
     "get_user": [